 Rey is a scavenger from the planet Jakku who was left there by an unknown person.
 She has a similar beginning to Luke, where he was mysteriously given to his aunt and uncle for us to learn by Obi-Wan Kenobi to protect him.
 The Disney Star Wars films have taken a lot of influence from the previous ones in terms of plot, storyline, and locations.
 Our new hero is left on a desert planet, unlike Luke, she’s alone and has taught herself to become a gifted mechanic and survivalist.
 But, could her similarity to Luke’s origins hint to her own?

 Perhaps Rey comes from powerful blood, similar to Luke and she needed to be hidden away.
 Who could Rey be the child of, though?
 Skywalker’s lightsaber had called out to her and Kylo Ren had noticed her rising power.
-They teamed up and togehter were able to kill Snoke.
-Kylo Ren tried to convice her to join him, but was unsuccesful, does he see something that the audence hasnt yet?
+They teamed up and together and were able to kill Snoke.
+Kylo Ren tried to convince her to join him, but was unsuccessful, does he see something that the audience hasn’t yet?
 Or does he know something that we don’t?

 So, who are her parents?

 There has been a lot of pressure on Disney to release who Rey is.
 Is she really nobody like she keeps telling herself?
 If that’s true then that’s boring.
-There has been so much build up around her identity that it doesn’t make sense for her to come from nobody.
+There has been so much build-up around her identity that it doesn’t make sense for her to come from nobody.
 Let’s first look at her name, “Rey”.
-In all of Star Wars media there is hints in the names alone, “Luke” is a biblical reference for “light”, Darth Vader translates to “dark father”.
+In all of Star Wars media there are hints in the names alone, “Luke” is a biblical reference for “light”, Darth Vader translates to “dark father”.
 Rey could be hinting at a “ray of light” in the Palpatine lineage.
-There is the also the possibiltiy that her name Rey is also alluding to the word in Spanish for “king”.
+There is also the possibility that her name Rey is also alluding to the word in Spanish for “king”.
 She is the descendant of the Emperor.
-Perhaps his actual daughter?
+Perhaps his granddaughter?
 Or even a clone?

-The final film, The Rise of Skywalker‘s title would make sense if Rey was a Palpatine, went to the dark side and that somehow converted Ben Solo back to the light side and just like his grandfather and grand inpiration, he brings balance to the force.
+The final film, The Rise of Skywalker‘s title would make sense if Rey was a Palpatine, went to the dark side and that somehow converted Ben Solo back to the light side and just like his grandfather and grand inspiration, he brings balance to the force.
 The Skywalker vs Palpatine complex has been the theme through-out all 6 of the films.
 Snoke gave the illusion of replacing him, but that fell through when he was murdered.
 The redemption of Ben Solo would indicate the rising of a Skywalker and he’s the last one remaining.
-Rey must have some connection to Palpatine and that will be the main reason why he is coming back.
+Rey must have some connection to Palpatine and that could be the main reason why he is coming back.
+Whichever the outcome, we think Rey is a Palpatine, and Sidious’ granddaughter at that.
 Do you guys think that we will see a dark Rey or will it just be a vision?

 I know that I can’t wait for the movie to come out and the questions to be answered.
 Whether this theory is right or not will not affect what I think of the film, this is just my thoughts for now.
 But, is her past that relevant?
 What are you guys’ thoughts?
 Don’t forget to subscribe and may the force be with you!